 Now serving 41 counties, the Susan G. Komen Central Tennessee Affiliate:

 - Is the local source for funding for breast cancer detection and support projects for those with the most critical needs to eliminate barriers to potential lifesaving services

 - Funds vital screening mammograms, diagnostic testing and treatment support through annual Community Grants Programs.
 Since 2000, the affiliate has funded more than 397 grants totaling $10.1 million.
 Meet our current Komen Community Grantees here.

 - Maintains offices in the Chattanooga, Greater Nashville, and Upper Cumberland Regions.
 To see office locations, please click here.

-- Regional offices continue to support outreach and community focused events, local Race for the Cure events, and purse community engagement activities.
+- Regional offices continue to support outreach and community focused events and pursue community engagement activities.

 Komen Central Tennessee supports breast cancer treatments, screening, education, support services and research.
 Up to 75% of net proceeds remain in the affiliate service area.
 The remaining 25% goes towards lifesaving research in all areas of breast cancer, from basic biology to prevention to treatment and to survivorship.